phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/printing_functions.rst

 You don't know your buffer size
 -------------------------------

-Now if you don't know your result buffer size, you need a dynamicaly allocated one, and then you'll use ``spprintf()``.
+Now if you don't know your result buffer size, you need a dynamically allocated one, and then you'll use ``spprintf()``.
 Remember that **you'll have to free** the buffer by yourself !

 Here is an example::